 (6) A warrant of commitment under section 53 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 cannot be issued in respect of the person.

+(7) Relevant details of the person cannot be published under the Fines, Penalties and Infringement Notices Enforcement Act 1994 section 56D.

+[Section 36 amended by No. 48 of 2012 s.
+66.]

 37. Confidentiality of information

 (1) A person who is or has been engaged in the performance of functions under this Act must not, directly or indirectly, record, disclose or make use of information obtained in the course of duty, except —